 - Heavy lifting.
 Nurses are often responsible for moving patients around who can’t do it for themselves.
 These patients are often heavy and are placed in awkward positions.
 Having to lift up such a person can cause stress on the body.
 Nurses can either hurt themselves right then, or experience pain over time.

 - Repetitive motion.
 Changing dressings, giving injections, and even data entry at computer terminals involves repeated motion and repeated strain on specific muscle groups.
 Over time, the accumulated injury to muscles and ligaments causes inflammation, tissue damage, and chronic pain.

 When You’re Too Injured to Work

 Workers’ compensation is designed to help Pennsylvania employees receive income and medical care when they are in too much pain to work.
-If you are interested in receiving the benefits or are having trouble getting them, the attorneys of Schmidt Kramer may be able to help.
+If you are interested in receiving the benefits or are having trouble getting them, the Lancaster work injury attorneys of Schmidt Kramer may be able to help.
 Contact us today through our website chat feature, by filling out our online form, or by giving us a call to discuss your situation.

 If you know a nurse, we encourage you to share this information with him or her!